trysca/trysca/PRIVACY_POLICY.md

 ## Links To Third Party Websites

 Our Services may contain links to other websites that are not operated by Us.
 If You click on a third party link, You will be directed to that third party's site.
 We strongly advise You to review the Privacy Policy of every site You visit.
-We have no control over and assume no responsibility for the content, privacy policies or practices of any third party sites or services.
+Trysca has no control over, and assumes no responsibility for the content, privacy policies, or practices of any third party web sites or services.
+We do not warrant the offerings of any of these entities/individuals or their websites.

 ## Data Security